Antineoplastic drug — body-to-textile transfer

 Measured on patients' clothing via sweat

-The clearest single piece of evidence comes from a 2022 study that measured cyclophosphamide on the cotton undershirts of patients receiving CHOP chemotherapy, worn from the start of therapy through 24 hours after the dose.
+The clearest single piece of evidence comes from Miyazawa et al. (2023), who measured cyclophosphamide on the cotton undershirts of patients receiving CHOP chemotherapy, worn from the start of therapy through 24 hours after the dose.
 Cyclophosphamide was detected on the undershirts of all patients, at concentrations from 7.38 to 160.77 ng/cm² — establishing that sweat, not only urine, deposits the drug onto textiles in direct skin contact.
-Peer-reviewed — Sweat-exposure study 2022, PMID 36514300 This is the strongest, most direct demonstration in the entire Atlas that a compound moves from the body onto the fabric a person wears and sleeps against.
+Peer-reviewed — Miyazawa et al. 2023, PMID 36514300 This is the strongest, most direct demonstration in the entire Atlas that a compound moves from the body onto the fabric a person wears and sleeps against.

 Secondary exposure of family members and caregivers